puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 the scope of base\_node, where $testname is undefined.

-Node inheritance is currently only really useful for inheriting static or self-contained classes, and is as a result of quite limited value.
+Node inheritance is currently only really useful for inheriting static or self-contained classes, and is, as a result, of quite limited value.

 A workaround is to define classes for your node types - essentially